-Enrollment and Statistics (Unaudited)
+Enrollment and Statistics (Unaudited)\

-The University of Alabama is a leader among public universities nationwide in the enrollment of National Merit Scholars with more than 700 currently enrolled.
-Additionally, approximately 40 percent of the Fall 2019 freshman class scored 30 or higher on the ACT, and 38 percent of the entering class had a high school GPA of 4.0 or higher.
+The University of Alabama is a leader among public universities nationwide in the enrollment of National Merit Scholars with almost 800 currently enrolled.
+Additionally, approximately 40 percent of the Fall 2020 freshman class scored 30 or higher on the ACT, and 42 percent of the entering class had a high school GPA of 4.0 or higher.
 University students continue to win prestigious national awards.
-56 University of Alabama students have been named Goldwater Scholars, including three in 2019.
-The University of Alabama has produced a total of 15 Rhodes Scholars, 16 Truman Scholars, 33 Hollings Scholars and 15 Boren Scholars.
+57 University of Alabama students have been named Goldwater Scholars.
+The University of Alabama has produced a total of 15 Rhodes Scholars, 16 Truman Scholars, 36 Hollings Scholars and 15 Boren Scholars.
+14 University alumni and students won Fulbright Awards for 2020-2021.

-Enrollment at the University remains stable at 38,392 in Fall 2018, a slight decrease of 171 from the prior year.
-Full-time equivalent ("FTE") enrollment totaled 35,800, a decrease of 227.
-The chart below displays enrollment counts taken for each fall semester; the last of which (2018), demonstrates enrollment figures occurring for the fall semester of the 2019 fiscal year.
+Enrollment at the University remained stable at 38,103 in Fall 2019, a slight decrease of 289 from the prior year.
+Full-time equivalent ("FTE") enrollment totaled 35,457, a decrease of 343.
+The chart below displays enrollment counts taken for each fall semester; the last of which (2019), demonstrates enrollment figures occurring for the fall semester of the 2020 fiscal year.